arkarkark/arkarkark.github.io/_posts/2014-07-24-emacs-on-osx.md

 open /usr/local/Cellar/emacs/HEAD/Emacs.app
 ```

 Then I selected keep in dock from the icon.
 I have no idea how bad it is to run it out of Cellar but it's working.
 Let me know if I'm doing something wrong.
+I had tried linkapp